wanamelon/prototype_monorepo/roller/dev_notes.md

 On the other, 1/60th second isn't that noticeable, and treating everything consistently might be simpler Go with simpler if it's not going to affect the user

+^^ revisiting.
+It actually is noticeable having a gap between physics event and reactions.
+For example, a player clearly hits/bounces something but there's just a tiny gap until I hear audio ah never mind, it's more that the player sprite is too large compared to the area2d this is not that noticeable at higher speeds. and when I made the phys event change, it didn't help real problem, wrong diagnosis

 kk thought experiment. crop level up on hit
 T1: generate player overlap event
 T2: levelUp item sees that event -> level up event.
 Also, crop sees it -> level down event